 No doubt about it, getting an operation can be stressful.
 If you're scheduled for

-surgery, you may
+surgery, you may have questions

-losing sensation can be downright unnerving.
+sensation can be downright unnerving.

 From a minor procedure with a shot to numb the area to a more serious surgery in

 which you will be "asleep," knowing the basics about anesthesia may help answer your

 Anesthesia is the use of medicine to prevent or reduce the feeling of pain or sensation

 during surgery or other painful procedures (such as getting stitches).
 Given as an

 injection or through inhaled gases or vapors, different types of anesthesia affect

 the nervous system in various ways by blocking nerve impulses and, therefore, pain.